veritaserum27/KubernetesArgoHack/004 Argo CD Pull/004 Argo CD Pull.md

 ## Steps

 1. Generate an SSH key pair.
 You can use the `ssh-keygen` command to generate the key pair.
 2. Add the `rsa.pub` Public Key to the Github Repo: Settings > Security > Deploy Keys.
+Make sure to give it write access, since we'll use that in a later step.
 3. Now, we need to add a Kubernetes secret in the  `argocd` namespace.
 (If you installed Argo CD in a different namespace, use that namespace instead.)
 Run the following:

     `awk '{printf "%s\\n", $0}' ~/.ssh/id_rsa > ~/formatted_key.txt`